DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 Create your tracker droid companion as detailed in the Companions section of the Customization Options document for Expanded Content.
 You must have astrotech's implements in order to create your droid.

 In addition to its traits and features, your tracker droid companion gains an additional benefit while it is bonded to you:
 - Your tracker droid gains two additional traits.
-It<br> gains one more additional trait when you reach 11th level in this class.
+It gains one more additional trait when you reach 11th level in this class.
 For each droid trait in excess of your proficiency bonus, your tech point maximum is reduced by 1.
 Over the course of a long rest, you can install, replace, or remove a number of droid traits equal to half your Intelligence modifier (minimum of one).

 <!--- <img src='https://www.gmbinder.com/images/2DWzzeB.png' style='position:absolute;transform:scaleX(1);bottom:-40px;right:-90px;width:700px;z-index:1000' /> --->